Menu

 Limitations of Managed Care

 Managed care provides mental health insurance coverage and attempts to keep costs down by paying for part or all of preauthorized sessions with therapists who have a working contract with the managed care company.
 A "utilization review" team monitors the progress of the sessions and keeps therapy oriented towards problem solving and symptom reduction.
 The number of sessions is limited.
-Managed care may limit service to crisis intervention, or brief, symptom-focused treatment
+Managed care may limit service to crisis intervention, or brief, symptom-focused treatment.

+It is important to be sure you are comfortable with your therapist, and that the kind and duration of therapy matches your needs.
 Short-term therapy may be adequate for people going through a temporary crisis, or having a specific, well-defined problem.
 But many people know they need long term depth therapy to address life-long emotional pain, childhood trauma, emotional deprivation, or long-time patterns of relationship difficulties.
 We hope you will choose the kind of therapy most suited to your needs, whether problem-solving or a depth approach.

 RECAMFT Referral Service: Advocating Your Right to Choose